 with nGraph Compiler fusions¶

-In handling a function graph, there are many ways to describe what happens when we translate the framework’s output of ops into an nGraph graph.
-Fusion is the term we shall use in our documentation, but the the action also can be described as: combining, folding, collapsing, or merging of graph functions.
-The most common use case is to fuse a subgraph from the function graph into one of the nGraph Core ops.
+There are several ways to describe what happens when we capture and translate the framework’s output of ops into an nGraph graph.
+Fusion is the term we shall use in our documentation; the action also can be described as: combining, folding, squashing, collapsing, or merging of graph functions.

 Optimization passes may include algebraic simplifications, domain-specific simplifications, and fusion.
 Most passes share the same mode of operation (or the same operational structure) and consist of various stages (each one a step) where a developer can experiment with the intercepted or dynamic graph.
 These steps may be cycled or recycled as needed:

-- Locating a list of potential transformation candidates (usually, subgraphs) in the given graph.
+- Locate a list of potentially-transformable subgraphs in the given graph.

-- Transforming the selected candidates into semantically-equivalent subgraphs that run faster and/or with less memory.
+- Transform the selected candidates into semantically-equivalent subgraphs that execute faster, or with less memory (or both).

-Optimization passes can be programmed ahead of time if you know what your graph will look like when it’s ready to be executed, or the optimization passes can be figured out manually with Interpreter mode on a stateless graph.
+Optimization passes can be programmed ahead of time if you know or can predict what your graph will look like when it’s ready to be executed (in other words: which ops can be automatically translated into nGraph Core ops).

-Let us first consider an example.
-A user would like to execute a simple graph that describes the following arithmetic expression:
+Let us first consider a simple example.
+A user would like to execute a graph that describes the following arithmetic expression:

 \(a + b * 1\) or \(Add(a, Mul(b, 1))\)